 We want to make it easy for you to teach an effective course with our book.
 And we want students to feel that any assignment you give them isn’t busywork.
 To make that happen, we supply a complete set of instructor’s materials.

-For a detailed description of all the materials, please see the Instructor’s Summary PDF when completed in December.
+For a detailed description of all the materials, please see the Instructor’s Summary PDF.

 If you use the Canvas LMS, we also provide a Canvas course file that you can use to import most of these materials with just a few clicks.